Stability Shelter

 Payment and Enrollment

-What can someone expect in LifeChange: Transition?
+What can someone expect in LifeChange: Phase 2?

-Residents of the Transition phase receive:
+Residents of the Second phase receive:

 • Three meals a day